-- to maintain the clubs core business growth. - to provide services to members commensurate with industry needs and regulatory requirements. - to provide child care services through the Hobbit Preschool and Child Care Centre. - to continue to improve the clubs facilities for members. - to continue to develop the IT within the club. - to consolidate debt using new finance and existing cash reserves in order to reduce the company's exposure to interest rates
+- to maintain the clubs core business growth. - to provide services to members commensurate with industry needs and regulatory requirements. - to commence the development of a motel operation. - to continue to improve the clubs facilities for members. - to continue to develop the IT within the club.